Alliance, Nebraska: Geography

 Alliance is located at the western edge of Nebraska's Sand Hills.
 According to the United States Census Bureau, the city has a total area of 4.73 sqmi, of which 4.72 sqmi is land and 0.01 sqmi is water.

 Climate

 Located in the High Plains, Alliance's climate is rather typical of the surrounding region.
-Under the Köppen climate classification, the town features a BSk climate, commonly described as a "Cold Steppe", with winters just below the -3 °C threshold needed to be classified as a Continental climate, if it had enough precipitation to not be arid or semi-arid.
+Under the Köppen climate classification, the town features a BSk climate, commonly described as a "cool semi-arid climate", with winters just below the -3 °C threshold needed to be classified as a continental climate, if it had enough precipitation to not be semi-arid.

-The all-time record high for Alliance is 110 °F, set in 1983, and the all-time record low is -42 °F, set in 1989.
-Precipitation is significantly higher in summer than in winter, with the wettest month being June, and the driest month being January.
+The all-time record high for Alliance is 110 °F, set on July 19, 1983, and the all-time record low is -42 °F, set on December 22, 1989.
+Precipitation is significantly higher in summer than in winter, with the wettest month being June, and the driest January.